anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Furthermore, the Pledge (P) cannot discover the IP address of the Registrar (R) over multiple hops to initiate a DTLS connection and perform authentication.

-To overcome the problems with non-routability of DTLS packets and/or discovery of the destination address of the Registrar, the Join Proxy is introduced.
+To overcome the problems with non-routability of DTLS packets and/or discovery of the destination address of the Registrar, the constrained Join Proxy is introduced.
-This Join Proxy functionality is configured into all authenticated devices in the network which may act as a Join Proxy for Pledges.
+This constrained Join Proxy functionality is configured into all authenticated devices in the network which may act as a constrained Join Proxy for Pledges.
-The Join Proxy allows for routing of the packets from the Pledge using IP routing to the intended Registrar.
-An authenticated Join Proxy can discover the routable IP address of the Registrar over multiple hops.
+The constrained Join Proxy allows for routing of the packets from the Pledge using IP routing to the intended Registrar.
+An authenticated constrained Join Proxy can discover the routable IP address of the Registrar over multiple hops.
-The following {{jr-spec}} specifies the two Join Proxy modes.
+The following {{jr-spec}} specifies the two constrained Join Proxy modes.
 A comparison is presented in {{jr-comp}}.

+When a mesh network is set up, it consists of a Registrar and a set of connected pledges.
+No constrained Join Proxies are present.
+The wanted end-state is a network with a Registrar and a set of enrolled devices.
+Some of these enrolled devices can act as constrained Join Proxies.
+Pledges can only employ link-local communication untill they are enrolled.
+A Pledge will regularly try to discover a constrained Join Proxy or a Registrar with link-local discovery requests.
+The Pledges which are neigbors of the Registrar will discover the Registrar and be enrolled following the BRSKI protocol.
+An enrolled device can act as constrained Join Proxy.
+The Pledges which are not a neighbor of the Registrar will eventually discover a constrained Join Proxy and follow the BRSKI protocol to be enrolled.
+While this goes on, more and more constrained Join Proxies with a larger hop distance to the Registrar will emerge.
+The network should be configured such that at the end of the enrollment process, all pledges have discovered a neigboring constrained Join Proxy or the Registrar, and all "legal" Pledges are enrolled.

-# Join Proxy specification {#jr-spec}
+# constrained Join Proxy specification {#jr-spec}

 A Join Proxy can operate in two modes: